Guide

 • A chart after reload where the saved markup is restored for the same coin.

-• Indicator panel showing available indicators with on/off toggles and parameter fields.
+• Indicator panel showing available indicators, including ZigZag, with on/off toggles and parameter fields.

 • Magnet button in the drawing toolbar with its three states: disabled, weak, and strong.

-• Ruler tool placed on the chart showing price distance and bar count between two points.
+• Ruler tool placed on the chart showing price change, elapsed time, and bar count between two points.

-• Chart info overlay above the candles showing candle countdown and open-close difference.
+• Chart info overlay above the candles showing selected fields: timeframe, countdown, date/time, OHLC, C-O, funding, P24, and V24.

 Step-by-step flow